hreikin/hreikin.github.io/content/pages/about/index.md

 It probably sounds a little cliché but I honestly do spend a lot of my spare time at my computer, I do have other hobbies but the one I get the most enjoyment from is using my PC.
 I do play games on it at times but the thing I love the most is trying out new technologies or projects and diving in head first trying to get something to work.
 Nothing can beat the feeling of accomplishing something I have set out to do.
 It is probably what attracted me to using Linux when I was younger, it was a challenge and I wasn't going to be happy until I understood how to use it.

 I am available to hire for freelance projects and I am also open to any Python-related job opportunities.
-If you would like to get in touch with me for any possible work you can find my social links available in the menu.
+If you would like to get in touch with me you can find my social links available in the menu.